sanyaade-buildtools/ferret/README.md

 == 100
 ```

+Like lexical environments, local definitions cannot be created within a control flow statement, but must only exist at the top-level of a definition.

 ## Transactions

 Ferret is a purely functional and *transactional* language.
 This means that there are never any side-effects from running Ferret code (outside of I/O), and all code either successfully completes or fails; you can never leave yourself in an unrecoverable state.
 To see this in action, let's try removing more items from the stack than are actually present.